A Coaching Power Tool Created by Rizk Mawass

 You can only have two things in life, reasons and results.
 Reasons don’t count.
 Robert Anthony

-Reasons are the excuses of failure.
+Reasons are the excuses for failure.
 There are always reasons why we didn’t achieve.
-However, we only need one reason in order to create results.
+However, we only need one reason to create results.

 Reasons can be constructive or destructive; our own perception will determine their impact.